HuffordLab/Hufnagel_et_al._Teosinte_Hybrid_Zones/Figures/Inversion Analysis/README.md

 "altVSNP.pdf" is a plot of altitude plotted against inversion the top inversion (inv4m) SNP for teosinte populations.

-"inv4mHapTable.png" is a table of inversion (inv4m) haplotypes for various groups.

-"inv4mSNPtable.png" is a table of the top inversion (inv4m) SNP for various groups.
+"inv4mtables.png" is A) a table of inversion (inv4m) haplotypes for various groups and B) a table of the top inversion (inv4m) SNP for various groups.